MARTIMM/qa-manager/docs/content-docs/setup/structures.md

 * Boolean values like required, encode and hide are `False` if not mentioned.
 * Default values are '' or 0 when absent.
 Min and Max are -Inf and Inf when absent.
 * Encoding is done using sha256.
-* Values in a question description are always arrays.
+* select lists in a question descriptions are always arrays.
 * Defaults are always single valued.